20 albums that surprisingly didn't win the Mercury Prize

 Amy Winehouse - Back To Black

 Whatever you thought about her personal life, Amy Winehouse was a rare songwriting talent with a voice that will echo through the ages.
 Back To Black was a record full of personal torment, struggles with addiction, and more soul than a Motown club night.
-But was it BETTER than the efforts of nu-rave pioneers Klaxons?
-No, according to Mercury.
-Myths Of The Near Future won the gong.
+But, on the night Klaxons went home with the gong with Myths Of The Near Future.

 Amy Winehouse - Back To Black